rancher/rke2/developer-docs/upgrading_kubernetes.md

 The 2 primary sections of the release notes are the "Changes since ..." and the "Package Component Versions".
 The other sections need to be reviewed as well.
 The "Changes since ..." section can be fleshed out by reviewing the closed issues and pull requests for the matching milestone.

 #### Packaged Components
 It can be confusing to track where each number for a component is getting pulled from.

-Below provides some locations to check component versions:
+Here are some locations to check component versions:
+- Kubernetes: Look in `Dockerfile` for `FROM rancher/hardened-kubernetes`.
 - Etcd: Look in `scripts/version` for `ETCD_VERSION`.
-- Containerd: Look in `Dockerfile` for `rancher/hardened-containerd`.
+- Containerd: Look in `Dockerfile` for `FROM rancher/hardened-containerd`.
-- Runc: Look in `Dockerfile` for `rancher/hardened-runc`.
+- Runc: Look in `Dockerfile` for `FROM rancher/hardened-runc`.
-- Flannel: Look in `scripts/build-images` for `rancher/hardened-flannel`.
-- Calico: Look in `scripts/build-images` for `rancher/hardened-calico`.
 - Metrics-server: Look in `scripts/build-images` for `rancher/hardened-k8s-metrics-server`.
 - CoreDNS: Look in `scripts/build-images` for `rancher/hardened-coredns`.
-- Ingress-Nginx: Look in `Dockerfile` find the line with `charts/rke2-ingress-nginx`.
+- Ingress-Nginx: Look in `Dockerfile` find the line with `CHART_FILE=/charts/rke2-ingress-nginx`.
 - Helm-controller: Look in `go.mod` for `helm-controller`.

+#### Available CNIs

+All CNI versions are in `scripts/build-images`.

+Here are some locations to check CNI versions in the build-images script:
+- Canal-Flannel: Look in `build/images-canal` section for `/rancher/hardened-flannel`
+- Canal-Calico: Look in `build/images-canal` section for `/rancher/hardened-calico`
+- Calico: Look in `build/images-calico` section for `/rancher/mirrored-calico-cni`.
+- Cilium: Look in `build/images-cilium` section for `/rancher/mirrored-cilium-cilium`
+- Multus: Look in `build/images-multus` section for `/rancher/hardened-multus-cni`

 Once the release notes are approved and merged, through the normal review and approval process, copy the contents of the files and paste them into the release itself, by editing the relevant release.